ilyesarf/py-qPeer/README.md

 5. Launch main.py on your nodes

 ## Features
-* Peers don't generate their peerid randomly
+* Peers don't generate their peerid randomly.
+The peerid is based on the peer's public key.
 * qPeer uses hard-coded peers just for the first connection.
 For future connections, it uses the other peers it found.
 * qPeer stores peers information securely using cryptographic techniques
 * qPeer's messages are secured with RSA & AES